tekne-creative/tekne/about.markdown

 ### <b>Director</b>

-Jason is a medical student, neuroscience researcher, creative educator, and performing artist who brings people together with conviction, thoughtfulness, and a hint of smile.
+Jason is a medical student, creative educator, and performing artist who brings people together with conviction, thoughtfulness, and a hint of smile.
 He received his B.A. in Neuroscience & Behavior from Columbia University and studied violin performance in the Columbia-Juilliard Exchange.

 </div>